-Setting up a sub-corporation
+Hiring remotely through up a sub-corporation

 If a company is planning to set up a hub in a specific country, it can be worth it to establish a permanent sub-corporation in that state or country.
 In that case, the company officially incorporates there, sets up payroll (which usually involves hiring an accountant or accounting consultant) and then has the ability to legally hire people in that country or state.

-This is not trivial and probably not an option unless you're a bigger corporation looking to hire 10+ people (depending on country) there.
+This is not trivial and probably not an option unless you're a bigger corporation looking to hire 10+ people (depending on the country) there.
 The time commitment and cost is simply too high and things can get complex with multiple sub-corporations in terms of administration and taxes.

 The advantage of it is clear: There's no substantial additional administration cost per hire, employees are employed with a local employer (often taking a lot of effort off their shoulders) and while the initial setup is taking a lot of effort, the maintaining of the corporation isn't so much work compared to some other options.

 While this sounds like a lot of work, a lot of these are once-per-year activities.
-Most remote companies still tend to go with this options.
+Most remote companies still tend to go with this option.
 It's the cheapest, possibly fastest, simplest and most flexible way to get someone hired.

-Utilizing a payroll service
+Utilizing a payroll service to hire remotely

 In some countries, getting hired as a contractor is just not so easy as it might seem.

-- I'd have to have opened a local LLC to work for a single client, requiring a security of $25,000.
+- I'd have to have opened a local LLC to work for a single client, requiring a security deposit of $25,000.

-- I wouldn't have gotten paid my full salary during military services (it's still mandatory here, government reimburses salary)
+- I wouldn't have gotten paid my full salary during military services (it's still mandatory here, the government reimburses salary)